streamdata-gallery-organizations/urban-airship/_listings/urban-airship/airmailsend-post-postman.md

   "info": {
     "name": "Urban Airship Post Airmail Send",
     "_postman_id": "abceffa0-28bc-4973-b4aa-4b3b5435d88c",
     "description": "Sends a message.
 All fields except message are optional, but at least one of tags, users or aliases must be specified.
 Much like the push API, we have a batch API call that can make sending multiple messages easier.
-It’s located at /api/airmail/send/batch/ and accepts a list of messages in the same format as the standard push call.", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
+It???s located at /api/airmail/send/batch/ and accepts a list of messages in the same format as the standard push call.", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
   "item": [